zhangyulin-space/zhangyulin-space.github.io/_posts/2025-05-03-The Agentic Leap Does Giving LLMs Agency Bridge the Cognitive Gap.md

 ---
-title: The Agentic Leap: Does Giving LLMs 'Agency' Bridge the Cognitive Gap?
+title: "The Agentic Leap: Does Giving LLMs 'Agency' Bridge the Cognitive Gap?"
 layout: post
 date: 2025-05-03
 ---